 How does the process work?
 We’ll be covering each of our six phases in detail in separate posts over time.
 In the meantime, here’s an overview.

 Our hand hygiene performance system is installed and quietly gathers data in the background to accurately set a baseline of your facility’s true hand hygiene performance.
 The data collected during this time period also provides a detailed look into the staff’s current workflows and timings, which we use to tailor technology to each unit’s specific processes and patient needs.

 As buy-in grows, we work with unit leadership to select hand hygiene champions who will help build engagement and promote the program internally.
-Competitions and incentives that positively reward teams (shifts, units, or roles) are effective in building engagement with the system and driving hand hygiene performance even higher.
+Gamification, competitions and incentives that positively reward teams (shifts, units, or roles) are effective in building engagement with the system and driving hand hygiene performance even higher.

 We leverage the effort we have put into improving the performance of most of the clinicians and identify a small, manageable subset of people who need a little extra help.
 The data our system collects identifies workflow challenges and educational gaps to performance improvement and provides insights into how to overcome these challenges.
 We work with you on workflow analytics to find ways for your clinicians to be more efficient.

 We’re able to analyze hand hygiene performance rates for rooms with specific organisms (C. diff, MRSA, MDROs, etc.).
 We pinpoint problem areas here, and use tools from earlier phases to target improvement for specific organisms or patient situations that may need extra attention.

 This process consistently leads to hand hygiene performance rates that double or triple.
 More importantly, it reduces HAIs, saves money, and – best of all – saves lives.